-Far from this occurrence, a France-based operator for RATP decided to pull out a fleet of 149 electric buses because two of them burst into flames and cause damage in a span of one month.
+Far from this occurrence, a France-based operator for RATP decided to pull out a fleet of 149 electric buses because two burst into flames and caused damage in one month.

 The explosion happened near a famous Paris bank, and the video recording shows a Bolloré brand electric bus bursting into flames circulated widely on social media.

-According to Forbes, battery fires occur in an electric vehicle for two reasons:
+According to Forbes, battery fires occur in an electric vehicles for two reasons:

-A crash damages the cells in Li-ion batteries, leading to a battery explosion, causing a fire that engulfs the entire body of the electric vehicle.
+- A crash damages the cells in Li-ion batteries, leading to a battery explosion and causing a fire that engulfs the entire body of the electric vehicle.

-The second reason is manufacturing defects.
-Forbes reports that most EV lithium batteries fire result from manufacturers’ defects.
-It continues to report that EV fires are sporadic, but the lithium-ion cell is tough to extinguish when they do happen.
+- The second reason is manufacturing defects.
+Forbes reports that most EV lithium batteries fire results from manufacturers’ defects.
+It continues to say that EV fires are sporadic, but the lithium-ion cell is tough to extinguish when they do happen.

-At the very beginning of the footage, you can see a small explosion occur on the bus’s rooftop, where the batteries are located.
-It then burst into huge flames, which produces great heat that completely consumed the entire vehicle.
+At the beginning of the footage, you can see a small explosion on the bus’s rooftop, where the batteries are located.
+It then burst into huge flames, which produced great heat that completely consumed the entire vehicle.